€10,00

 Is it really jasper?

-Are the patterns unique to each piece?
+Are the patterns unique in each piece?

 Is it suitable for an everyday ring?